Fig. 1 - Evolution of covers for Legend of the Moon

 Solution: Get the speakers as far away from the microphones as practically possible.

-3 – Microphone is pointing at the speaker (the sound has a direct path toward the microphone).
+3 – The microphone is pointing at the speaker (the sound has a direct path toward the microphone).

 Solution: Orient the speakers so they are pointing away from the microphones.
-It's easier to do by using unidirectional (a.k.a. cardiod) microphones.
+It's easier to do by using unidirectional (a.k.a. cardioid) microphones.

 speaker vs mic placement